playframework/play-meta/releasing/play.md

   answer is yes.

 * Does this release of Play require updating the activator templates?
 If it is the latest stable release that you are releasing, then yes.
-Specifically, if the current stable release is 2.3.8, and you’re releasing 2.3.9, then you need to publish the templates, but if you’re releasing 2.2.7, then you must not publish the templates, since doing so will revert the Play seed templates back to 2.2 when they should be on 2.3.
+Specifically, if the current stable release is 2.3.8, and you're releasing 2.3.9, then you need to publish the templates, but if you're releasing 2.2.7, then you must not publish the templates, since doing so will revert the Play seed templates back to 2.2 when they should be on 2.3.

 ## Prerequisites